oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 1. Create the JPA Repository definition

-   Create a new directory in `src/main/java/com/example/accounts` called `repository` and in the new directory, create a new Java file called `AccountsRepository.java`.
+   Create a new directory in `src/main/java/com/example/accounts` called `repository` and in the new directory, create a new Java file called `AccountRepository.java`.
 When prompted for the type, choose **interface**.
 Update the interface definition to extend `JpaRepository` with type parameters `<Account, Long>`.  `Account` is the model class you just created, and `Long` is the type of the primary key.
 Your interface should look like this:

     ```java
     <copy>package com.example.accounts.repository;